-- Securities sold under Rule 144A of the Securities Act of 1933, as amended, are subject to legal and/or contractual restrictions on resale and may not be publicly sold without registration under the 1933 Act.
+Securities sold under Rule 144A of the Securities Act of 1933, as amended, are subject to legal and/or contractual restrictions on resale and may not be publicly sold without registration under the 1933 Act.
 Unless otherwise noted, these securities have been determined to be liquid under guidelines established by the Board of Trustees.
-The total value of 144A securities as of the year ended December 31, 2020 is \$7,313,926, which represents 0.9% of net assets. - Non-income producing security. - Rate shown is the 7-day yield as of December 31, 2020. - # Loaned security; a portion of the security is on loan at December 31, 2020. - The Portfolio may invest in certain securities that are considered affiliated companies.
-As defined by the Investment Company Act of 1940, as amended, an affiliated company is one in which the Portfolio owns 5% or more of the outstanding voting securities, or a company which is under common ownership or control. - Δ Net of income paid to the securities lending agent and rebates paid to the borrowing counterparties.
+The total value of 144A securities as of the year ended December 31, 2020 is \$4,934,990, which represents 0.6% of net assets.

+- Non-income producing security. - oo Rate shown is the 7-day yield as of December 31, 2020. - # Loaned security; a portion of the security is on loan at December 31, 2020. - Security is valued using significant unobservable inputs. - The Portfolio may invest in certain securities that are considered affiliated companies.
+As defined by the Investment Company Act of 1940, as amended, an affiliated company is one in which the Portfolio owns 5% or more of the outstanding voting securities, or a company which is under common ownership or control. - Δ Net of income paid to the securities lending agent and rebates paid to the borrowing counterparties. - § Schedule of Restricted Securities (as of December 31, 2020)